TechnoTitans/camp2019/README.md

 # camp2019

+## TODO
+- [ ] Work out pin mapping and schematics for each activity (similar to the way arduino ide has the schematics in their example code folders)
+- [ ] Make sure PWM pins are used where PWM is required

 ## About
 This repository contains everything you need to get started with the camp.
 Make sure you have setup your Arduino IDE first.